bic7/Atividade_LP2/README.md

 # Atividade_LP2
-Cores no Terminal com a biblioteca Colorama
+Cores no Terminal com a biblioteca Crayons